 With some 1,500 miles of dedicated, waymarked walking routes, the Scottish Borders is a walker’s paradise.
 Six national routes pass through the Borders, including The Pennine Way, The Southern Upland Way, The Borders Abbeys Way, and the recently-introduced John Buchan Way – although it’s a wee bit further than 39 Steps!

-Some useful links for Scottish Borders walks
+Some useful links for walks in the Scottish Borders.

-There is a copy in each cottage.
+FOR A BOOKLET OF 11 PATHS AROUND KELSO There is a copy in each cottage.

 MAP OF SOME of the WALKS NEAR KELSO from Visit Kelso

 SCOTLAND STARTS HERE – WALKING Information about walking in the Scottish Borders.
 Walks of different lengths from an hour to 4 days.

 BORDERS ABBEY WAY WALK passes within 2 miles of Burnbrae.
 A 65 mile circular walk in the heart of the Scottish Borders, passing by four 12th Century Abbeys and through several local Border Towns.